Overview

 To support the needs of diverse communities and populations, we have engaged with a broad range of partners to:

-• ensure space expansion plans and programming support the needs of vulnerable and diverse populations in your communities (such as, Indigenous, Francophone, Black and other racialized groups, newcomers, low-income families and children with special needs)
+• ensure space expansion plans and all child care and early years programs are designed to support the needs of vulnerable and diverse populations in your communities (such as Indigenous, Francophone, Black and other racialized groups, newcomers, low-income families and children with special needs)

 • gather data and assess the barriers to access for children of diverse populations and children with varying abilities